HITECHCRIME/HC_SG309_Killlxv_MOTHNODE_Hex/README.md

 Day after day, for the truth, for the sins
 What i’ve gave yesterday crushed in my hands ey

+(black black)

-Like that white witch, god in the fumes                                                        ---------------- Say what you did not mean... at all -----------------
+god in the fumes                                                        ---------------- Say what you did not mean... at all -----------------
 I drop into feelings just swirling around
-These signs still carved into the stones in the tombs you're so deep into the ground, i cannot survive
+Treacherous marks still carved into stones in the tombs you're so deep into the ground, i cannot survive